ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 Solving.
 When meet R_CPU0_LO16, targetVAddress is the only one value needed for this Relocation Solving in these four values.
 For this ch_hello.c example code, the lld set the "Hello world!" string begin at 0x0b98+7=0x0b9f.
-So, targetVAddress is 0x0b9f in the "Hello world!" string address access.
+So, targetVAddress is 0x0b9f.
 The instructions
 "lui" and "addiu" at address 0x9f0 and 0x9f4 loading the address of "Hello world!" string to register \$2.
 The "lui" got the HI 16 bits while the "addiu" got the LO 16 bits of address of "Hello world!" string.
 This "lui" Relocation Record, R_CPU0_HI16, is 0 since the HI 16 bits of 0xb9f is 0 while the "addiu" Relocation Record, R_CPU0_LO16, is 0xb9f.
-The instruction "jsub" at 0xa0c is instruction jump to printf().
-This is PC relative address Relocation Record, R_CPU0_PC24, while the R_CPU0_LO16 is absolute address Relocation Record.
+The instruction "jsub" at 0xa0c is an instruction jump to printf().
+This instruction is a PC relative address Relocation Record, R_CPU0_PC24, while the R_CPU0_LO16 is an absolute address Relocation Record.
 To solve this Relocation Record, it need "location" in addition to targetVAddress.
-In this case, the targetVAddress is 0xb4 where the printf start address and the location is 0xa0c since the instruction "jsub" at this address.
+In this case, the targetVAddress is 0xb4 where is the printf subroutine start address and the location is 0xa0c since the instruction "jsub" sit at this address.
 The R_CPU0_PC24 is solved by (0xb4 - (0xa0c + 4) = 0xf6a4 for 16 bits with sign
 extension) since after this "jsub" instruction executed the PC counter is (0xa0c+4).